 The Vizio P Series 2018 is better than the Samsung NU8000.
 The Vizio P Series has a more advanced full-array local dimming system that produces better blacks and delivers better dark room performance, as well as helping highlights to stand out in HDR.
 The P Series has smoother motion, since the response time is much faster, great for gaming or fast action scenes.
 The Samsung NU8000 has some gaming oriented features, including VRR and automatic game mode.

 The Samsung Q7FN is better than the Samsung NU8000.
 The Samsung Q7FN has much better reflection handling so you can easily place it in a bright room with many windows.
 The Q7FN performs better in HDR as it can get brighter and has a wider color gamut that allows it to display rich and saturated colors with highlights that pop.
 Finally, the Samsung Q7FN has a slightly better black frame insertion feature which helps clear the image from motion blur.

 The Samsung NU8500 is the curved version of the Samsung NU8000.
-Overall performance of both TVs is very similar, and measured differences may be due to panel variance.
+The overall performance of both TVs is very similar, and measured differences may be due to panel variance.